MateVaradi/OscarPrediction/README.md

 ### Prerequisites

-- Standard data science packages (numpy, pandas, sklearn, etc)
+- Standard data science packages (`numpy`, `pandas`, `sklearn`, etc)
-- Web scraping packages (bs4, requests)
+- Web scraping packages (`bs4`, `requests`)
 - [imdb](https://imdbpy.github.io/)
 - [rotten_tomatoes_scraper](https://pypi.org/project/rotten-tomatoes-scraper/)

 ### Files in the directory

-data: Contains the data used for the project `example.ipynb`: Contains an example run to create predictions for the 2021 season `new_season_data_scrape.py` Scrapes IMDB and Rotten Tomatoes to get data for the nominees of a new season `predictor_selection.csv` Is a reference table which can be used to select the variables to include in the models.
+- data: Contains the data used for the project
+- `example.ipynb`: Contains an example run to create predictions for the 2021 season
+- `new_season_data_scrape.py` Scrapes IMDB and Rotten Tomatoes to get data for the nominees of a new season
+- `predictor_selection.csv` Is a reference table which can be used to select the variables to include in the models.
-`models.py` Contains all the functionality related to the machine learning models used in this project `new_season_data_merge.py` Merges the _old_ dataset with the newly scraped data.
+- `models.py` Contains all the functionality related to the machine learning models used in this project
+- `new_season_data_merge.py` Merges the _old_ dataset with the newly scraped data.

 ## References